 After approval, apply for your Alien Registration Card (외국인등록증) at your local immigration office within 90 days of arrival.
 ARC processing typically takes about 6 weeks.
 Once you have your ARC, most of Korea's resident services (banking, mobile contracts, NHIS at month 6, signing a lease) open up to you.
 See our ARC registration guide for the post-arrival document chain.

-The F-1-D is a 1-year visa, extendable once for a total maximum of 2 years.
-Both the initial stay and the extension are multiple-entry, meaning you can leave Korea and return without affecting your visa status (though long absences can affect your NHIS residency count).
+Both the initial stay and any extension grant are multiple-entry, meaning you can leave Korea and return without affecting your visa status (though long absences can affect your NHIS residency count).

-Applying for the extension: File at your local immigration office before your initial visa expires.
-The published document list for the extension is not detailed in primary sources; expect to provide updated proof of overseas employment, updated income documentation meeting the current cycle's threshold (not the threshold from when you first applied), and updated insurance coverage.
+Applying for an extension: File at your local immigration office before your current grant expires.
+Expect to provide updated proof of overseas employment, updated income documentation meeting the current cycle's threshold (not the threshold from when you first applied), and updated insurance coverage.
 Apply 2 to 3 months before expiry to leave room for processing.

-After year 2 there is no further extension.
-Your options become:
+After the 3-year maximum there is no further extension.
+Your options at that point become:

 - Leave Korea.
 If you still qualify, you can reapply from abroad after some time has passed.
 There is no published cooling-off period in primary sources.